zmartzone/lua-resty-openidc/README.md

              --use_nonce = false
-             -- By default the authorization request includes the -- nonce paramter.
-You can use this option to disable it -- which may be necessary when talking to a broken OpenID -- Connect provider that ignores the paramter as the -- id_token will be rejected otherwise.
+             -- By default the authorization request includes the -- nonce parameter.
+You can use this option to disable it -- which may be necessary when talking to a broken OpenID -- Connect provider that ignores the parameter as the -- id_token will be rejected otherwise.

              --authorization_state_expires_in = 300